KSP-KOS/KSLib/HOWTO.md

-The KSlib repository is a place you can obtain useful examples created by past contributors, be they users of the kOS mod, or in some cases the oiginal developers of the kOS mod.
+The KSlib repository is a place you can obtain useful examples created by past contributors, be they users of the kOS mod, or in some cases the original developers of the kOS mod.

-Due to a limitation in the current implementation of kOS, all kerboscript files have to live in the same directory, so when you copy these files you'll have to put them all in the same place with no heirarchy.
+Due to a limitation in the current implementation of kOS, all kerboscript files have to live in the same directory, so when you copy these files you'll have to put them all in the same place with no hierarchy.

 For the time being, just read the examples and copy the files you want to use into your Ships/Scripts directory of your